3FOR1.ORG Brought to you by EngenderHealth

 What does it mean for the United States to help improve access to family planning?

-One man and one woman share their experiences:
+Women and men share their experiences:

 Read about Priscilla, a Kenyan nurse who has become a champion for the IUD in her community, after using the method herself for many years.